 Making simple changes to the environment, such as altering the height of the desk, or changing the way that work or household jobs are done can make a big difference.

 Use equipment and gadgets to help you accomplish tasks

 Use carts and trolleys to transport heavy items.
 Slide objects rather than lifting them.
 Select a writing instrument that is comfortable for your grip.
 Use a wireless headset while talking on the phone.
 Choose an ergonomic keyboard.
 Use long handled tools to extend your reach, such as shoehorns, dustpans and brooms.
 In the kitchen, use a jar opener, easy grip cooking utensils and lightweight, easy-grip knives and tools.

 Exercise is one of the best ways to combat fatigue and help manage pain.
 Exercise can help strengthen your muscles and increase your stamina.
-The key to a successful exercise program is to begin gradually, listen to your doctor, and decide with your physiotherapist or exercise physiologist on a suitable exercise program.
+The keys to a successful exercise program is to begin gradually, listen to your doctor, and decide with your physiotherapist or exercise physiologist on a suitable exercise program.

 Eat well and stay hydrated

 A well-balanced diet is necessary for the body to receive all the nutrients it needs.
 A poor diet can contribute to fatigue.
 It is also important to remain hydrated, especially during the warmer months and if working outdoors.